Foo Fighters announce US headline shows for this summer

 Last September, the Foos performed two special sets as part of the huge tribute concerts for Hawkins in London and Los Angeles.
 They were joined on-stage by a revolving cast of guest drummers, including Travis Barker, Nandi Bushell and Hawkins’ teenage son Shane.

-It is not yet known who will be behind the kit at the forthcoming shows.
+It is not yet known who will be behind the kit at the forthcoming live shows.

 Recently, Foo Fighters paid further tribute to Hawkins on what would have been his 51st birthday (February 17).